zkrising/Tachi/server/README.md

 `tachi-server` is one part of the larger Tachi framework.
 Other repositories include:

 [tachi-common](https://github.com/TeamNewGuys/tachi-common): Common Types and Utilities for Tachi.
-(Stuff that's shared between the client and the server, basically.
+(Stuff that's shared between the client and the server, basically.)

 [tachi-docs](https://github.com/TeamNewGuys/tachi-docs): Documentation for Tachi.

 [tachi-db-importer](https://github.com/TeamNewGuys/tachi-db-importer): A UI for importing local database files to Tachi.

+[tachi-beatoraja-ir](https://github.com/TeamNewGuys/tachi-beatoraja-ir): A beatoraja IR client for integrating with Tachi.

+[tachi-database-seeds](https://github.com/TeamNewGuys/tachi-database-seeds): Backbone data for Tachi, such as song and chart information.
+Free to use.

 [tachi-bot](https://github.com/TeamNewGuys/tachi-db-importer): A discord bot that integrates with the Tachi API.